-Benefits, Assumptions and Methods for the June 30, 2019 valuation: There were no changes in benefits for the June 30, 2019 valuation.
+Benefits, Assumptions and Methods for the June 30, 2020 valuation: There were no changes in benefits for the June 30, 2020 valuation.
 The assumptions and methods used were those adopted by the Board from the July 1, 2012 through June 30, 2017 Experience Study and titled Alternate 3 in that report.
 The Board formally adopted these new assumptions at the February 14, 2018 Board meeting.
 The next Experience Study is scheduled to follow the June 30, 2022 valuation.
+We informally review assumptions with Staff and/or the Board each summer, prior to the beginning of the valuation process with a focus on economic assumptions.
+This year, our review was performed in two stages.
+The first stage was in tandem with the Board's review of the asset allocation.
+Our modeling indicates that the current economic assumptions are reasonable based on the asset allocation adopted by the Board at the June 18, 2020 Board meeting.
+However, our modeling indicates a continued trend downward of future expectations of investment returns.
+Given that trend and the fact that we recommended a lower investment return assumption in the last experience study than was adopted, there is an increasing likelihood that we will be recommending lowering the investment return assumption within the next couple of years, assuming the trend on future expectations continues.